SC-900 Preparation Details

 Understanding your compliance score

-Describe Information Protection and Governance Capabilities of Microsoft 365
+Describe Information Protection and Data Lifecycle Management Capabilities of Microsoft Purview

 Describe data classification capabilities

-Describe the value of content and activity explorer
+Describe the benefits of content explorer and activity explorer

 Get started with content explorer